PMBio/deeprvat/docs/annotations.md

 ## Configuring the annotation pipeline

 You can add/remove VEP plugins in the `additional_vep_plugin_cmds` part of the config by adding /removing plugin commands to be added to the vep run command.
-You can omit absplice/deepSea by setting `include_absplice`/ `include_deepSEA` to `False`in the config.
+You can omit abSplice and/or deepSea by setting `include_absplice`/ `include_deepSEA` to `False`in the config.
 When you add/remove annotations you have to alter the values in `example/config/annotation_colnames_filling_values.yaml`.
 This file consist of  the names of the columns of the tool used, the name to be used in the output data frame, the default value replacing all `NA` values as well as the data type, for example:
 ```shell
   'CADD_RAW' :
     - 'CADD_raw'
     - 0
     - float
 ```
-Here `CADD_RAW` is the name of the column of the VEP output when the plugin is used, it is then renamed in the final annotation dataframe to `CADD_raw`, all `NA` values are set to `0` and the values are of type `float`.
+Here `CADD_RAW` is the name of the column of the VEP output when the plugin is used, it is then renamed in the final annotation data frame to `CADD_raw`, all `NA` values are set to `0` and the values are of type `float`.

 You can also modify the `example/config/annotation_colnames_filling_values.yaml` file to choose custom filling values for each of the annotations.
 For each of the annotations the second value represents the value to use to fill in `NA` values, i.e. in the example above, in the `CADD_raw` column `NA` values are filled using `0`.